Common ingredients found in breast creams and supplements

 You need to know what is in the pills or creams.
 Being labeled as a herbal often implies that it is entirely natural which in one aspect is true in that it is derived naturally from a plant source.
 However there are numerous studies that have shown that certain extracts have some worrying side effects, so let’s outline some key facts to help you when looking.

-If too much estrogen develops in the body it can also stimulate growth of tissue in the uterus which could lead to uterine cancer.
-Let’s look at some of the common ingredients found.
+If too much estrogen develops in the body it can also stimulate the growth of tissue in the uterus which could lead to unpleasant side effects and in some cases certain kinds of cancer can develop.

 - Blessed Thistle, approved for the treatment of indigestion and loss of appetite.
 It has no published trials for herbal breast enlargement but is not suitable for a number of people with allergies or pregnant women.